-Prevention and wellness resource inventory for Washoe County, Northern Nevada as of May 2018
+Prevention and wellness resource inventory for Washoe County, Northern Nevada

 The Mathewson Early Prevention Program (MEPP) was identified as an initiative of Transforming Youth Recovery (TYR) in 2016 following the publication of Closing the Gap: An examination of access to best-in-class evidence-based alcohol and other drug prevention programs for K-12 students in the U.S. (Transforming Youth Recovery, 2015).
 The intended purpose for the initiative has been to research and design community and school-based capacity building methods for prevention, early intervention, and school-based recovery support programs and services in Washoe County, Nevada.

 Specifically, the MEPP initiative reflects a desire to identify and support best practices for an enhanced prevention and wellness system in Northern Nevada.
 Additionally, through MEPP, TYR seeks to contribute to prevention and public health research by offering viable demonstration models for national replication.
 Such models and correlating capacity building methods aim to provide implementation practices for expanding access to substance misuse prevention programs and services.

 To initiate the effort to research, support, and enrich a localized prevention and wellness system, TYR committed funding for an 18-month planning period to identify community, school, and family-based prevention resources in and around Reno, Nevada.
 The resources identified were intended to serve as the foundational assets for preliminary capacity building investments and eventually to identify any potential service gaps that may require attention for a flourishing substance misuse prevention and wellness system in Northern Nevada.

 At the beginning of the planning period, TYR was aware of just 46 prevention resources in Washoe County.
 These prevention resources had been previously been identified as part of community asset mapping activities undertaken by TYR in 2015.